Epicodus-Curriculum/intro-full-stack/0_1_epicodus_intro_to_pair_programming.md

 When talking about a piece of code, be sure to point to it or highlight it.
 You can point if everyone in the group is working in-person.
 Otherwise, highlight code with your mouse.
 You can also zoom in or out with` Command + or -` for Mac and `CTL + or -` for Windows.

 **Proactively ask for input or opinions.**
-Sometimes it’s helpful to signal when we want input from others or when we want to leave space for others to talk.
+Sometimes it's helpful to signal when we want input from others or when we want to leave space for others to talk.
 You can ask a question such as "what do you think of this approach?" or “any thoughts on what you might do here?”

 **Be proactive about switching when you are driving.**
-It’s easy as the driver to lose track of how long you have been coding.
+It's easy as the driver to lose track of how long you have been coding.
 It tends to feel more awkward for someone to ask for a turn to drive than for you to offer.
 Be mindful and give your pair opportunities to drive.

 ### When you are the navigator: